jheftmann/automatic-book-workshop/02 contents.md

 - It can by customized by the person reading it
 - My copy is different than your copy
 - It is different today than it will be tomorrow
+- What about the design process changes when you cannot reliably determine things like what content will go on which page or even how many pages your book will be

 ## Tools